bedrocksystems/BRiCk/README.md

 More examples will be added as the feature set evolves.

 ## Repository Layout

-The implementation of the `cpp2v` tool is in `src` and `include`.
+- The implementation of the `cpp2v` tool is in `src` and `include`.
-The definition of the accompanying Coq data types is in `theories/Syntax/Ast.v` (and `theories/Parser.v`).
+- The definition of the accompanying Coq data types is in `theories/Syntax` directory.
+The notation in `theories/Parser.v` is used to setup the environment for the generated code.
-The axiomatic semantics of the abstract syntax tree is defined in the `theories/Sem` directory.
+- The axiomatic semantics of the abstract syntax tree is defined in the `theories/Sem` directory.
-Some *basic* automation is included in `theories/Auto.v`.
+- Some *basic* automation is included in `theories/Auto.v`.